Linkon6IX/discordpy-cogs-template/README.md

 ### If you have any question or if you face any error feel free to DM me on discord!
 My Discord: Linkon#7868

+### Info
+ - To add more commands, create a file in the cogs folder and then code your command
+ - A simple ping command has been given as a example
+ - Try using discord.py 2.0 if the bot don't works for you

 ### ⭐ Star this repository to support me!!